notsanidhyak/FarmYaar/README.md

 * The app will also provide valuable information about soil types and the crops that can be grown in a specific area using image detection with the help of OpenCV, which is especially helpful for farmers with limited knowledge.

 * Finally, Farmyaar will be multilingual and user-friendly, enabling farmers from different regions to use it with ease and convenience.
-By addressing these challenges, Farmyaar will empower farmers worldwide and revolutionize the agricultural sector.
+By addressing these challenges, Farmyaar will empower our farmers worldwide and revolutionize the agricultural sector.

 ## Images